 When you start from scratch, begin by deciding what the area will be used for; perhaps for dining, entertaining, a quiet retreat or maybe a combination of all three?
 Perhaps you just want a simple flower or vegetable garden.
 Whatever your choice, be sure to focus on that objective.

 Once you have decided on the use of your area, then determine how large the patio or seating area will be.
+(For ideas on how to plan a patio and which materials to use, check out Backyard Space Ideas.)
 Also, ask yourself if you’d like the majority of the area to be patio with a small perimeter of flowers, or would you rather incorporate the patio into the garden?
 Do you like to putter and maintain shrubs and flowers, or would you rather have a low maintenance garden?
 All these things will influence the types of flowers, shrubs, and furniture to use.

 Work With What You Have